cloud-gov/cg-site/_pages/pages/documentation/resources.md

 Markdown is used to format the content on your website without having to read or write HTML.

-GitHub has an excellent guide for [mastering markdown](https://guides.github.com/features/mastering-markdown/).
+GitHub has an excellent guide for [learning markdown](https://guides.github.com/features/mastering-markdown/).
 Here's a sample of what it looks like: